EthanMcBloxxer/ethanmcbloxxer.github.io/published/ethanmcbloxxers-subtitle-etiqutte.md

----
-layout: post
-title: EthanMcBloxxer's Subtitle Etiquette
+# EthanMcBloxxer's Subtitle Etiquette
-subtitle: A simple and minimal syntax for writing subtitles
+*A simple and minimal syntax for writing subtitles*
-tags: [utility]
----
+*Created on February 6th, 2021*

-### Basic reference:
+## Basic reference:
 - Keep periods on the inside of open/close tags (like this.)
 - Never use UPPERCASE for tag insides, use only lowercase for sounds
 - (sound), [descriptive subtitles], {editorial note}